seanr89/AppUptimeChecker/UptimerConsole/README.md

 #How to run
 docker run -i -t sixeyed/coreclr-uptimer https://blog.sixeyed.com 5000
 docker run -t -d seanraff89/uptimerconsole //live with -i -t for local test
+#TODO -addition of restart along with memory allocation to be included

 # -t stops the container from closing in the background

+# stop a container
+docker rm -f <containerID>

 # Contribute
 TODO: Explain how other users and developers can contribute to make your code better.